atomssa/wadb/README.md

 # frontend/

-react.js app that connects to the flask app on local host and offers a gui for some customization what is displayed, including device/app picker, regexp selector and column picker.
+react.js app that connects to the backend app on local host and shows log output from selected devices/packages.
+It offers a gui for some customization of how logcat output is displayed, including regexp selector and column picker.

 After starting the backend, change to the frontend/ directory and launch: